felselva/swfw/REFERENCE.md

 enum swfw_status swfw_get_window_work_area(struct swfw_window *swfw_win, int32_t *x, int32_t *y, int32_t *width, int32_t *height);
 ```

-Get the display work area.
+Gets the display work area.
 The value of `x` and `y` will represent the top-left corner, and the value `width` and `height` the size of the work area.

 If successful, the function returns `SWFW_OK`, otherwise one of the error values.